LDAP Authentication and Authorization

 nscdpackage works with

 nslcdto cache name entries returned from the LDAP server.
 This might cause authentication failures.
-To work around these issues:
+To work around these issues, disable

-The search filter returns wrong results.
+- The search filter returns incorrect results.
 Check for typos in the search filter.
 Use

 ldapsearchto test your filter.